edneville/please/please.ini.md

 last=true
 ```

-For simplicity, there is no need to process other configured rules if certain that the **l2users** group are safe to execute this. **last** should only be used in situations where there will never be something that could contradict the match later.
+For simplicity, there is no need to process other configured rules if certain that the **l2users** group are safe to execute this. **last** should only be used in situations where there will never be something that could contradict the match in an undesired way later.

 # SYSLOG

 By default entries are logged to syslog.
-If you do not wish an entry to go logged then specify **syslog=false**.
-Use this only if you are happy with commands going unlogged, similar to if policy would permit the user to switch to the target account.
+If you do not wish an entry to be logged then specify **syslog=false**.
+In this case **jim** can run anything in **/usr/bin/** as root and it will not be logged.

 ```
 [maverick]